Author: Nikhil Pai J

 Completing a load test as part of go-live testing for Tableau Server in order to accelerate the time it takes to do a full load test.

 Windows machine with a minimum of two cores with 8 GB or more RAM.

-Tableau desktop installed on your machine.
+Tableau Desktop is installed on your machine.

 Steps to Install and configure Tabjolt

 Step 1: Download the complete files from Github from the Tabjolt-GitHub link along with the project files.

 Step 2: Start the installation by using the TabJolt windows installer.

 Step 3: Select the folder to install your Tabjolt tool into.